qmacro/qmacro.github.io/_posts/2021-04-04-mainframes,-sdsf-and-github-actions.markdown

 While writing this I've realised that there's another layer to GitHub Actions that adds to the appeal for me.
 When I first encountered batch processing, at Esso Petroleum at the start of my career, I spent many a happy hour writing Job Control Language (JCL), monitoring jobs, and obsessing over the detail of their output messages.
 One thing that was almost unspoken in this is that sitting at my silent terminal, I had no idea at the time where the machines were that processed my jobs, what they looked like, sounded like, nor did I have to care.
 They were looked after by the system operators.

-And so it is with GitHub Actions - unless I'm using self-hosted runners, I have no idea where the machines are upon which the jobs defined in my workflows are run.
+And so it is with GitHub Actions.
+Unless I'm using self-hosted runners, I have no idea about the machines upon which the jobs defined in my workflows are run.
 I don't know where they are, whether they're real or virtual, nothing.
 And as long as I remain within my execution quota, I don't have to care, either.
 Again, that's someone else's task.

 **SDSF for GitHub Actions**